Gentlemen, today we’re going to talk about how to get shredded.

 …and even if you do have to pee a lot more, isn’t it worth it to torch off pounds of fat?
 Just do GOWAD until you’re thin, and down the water intake if it makes you pee that much.
 Don’t be a bitch and make excuses.

-Cold showers are perhaps one of the best things a man could add to his morning ritual.
-I personally aim to take them at least 3-4x a week, sometimes more.
+Cold showers are perhaps one of the best things a man could add to his morning.
+They speed up your fat loss progress, and much, much more.

 There’s a massive amount of benefits to taking cold showers every day, including: